Climb Mera Peak, 6476m

 Mera Peak is the highest of the peaks in Nepal that are defined as 'trekking peaks'.
 At 6476m it is a very high mountain although it requires little or no technical climbing on its normal route.
-It is found a little to the East of the main Khumbu, Everest Base camp area and is a far less frequented trail.
-It is an achievable objective to the well prepared and fit individual as long as they bring reserves of determination and a passion for adventure.
+It is found a little to the East of the main Khumbu on a far less frequented trail.
+Our guided trip is 21 days long and includes flexibility for several days to attempt the summit.

-- After flying in to Kathmandu we take a rest day to catch up on sleep and get over jet lag.
+- After flying in to Kathmandu, a rest day to catch up on sleep and get over jet lag.

-- We then fly up to the mountain airstrip at Lukla and trek for 10 days to the foot of Mera peak.
+- Fly to Lukla or drive to Paphlu and trek for 10 days to the foot of Mera Peak.
 This includes several rest days.

 |1||1400||Arrive Kathmandu, transfer to accommodation|